bazelbuild/proposals/designs/2020-01-14-remote-downloads.md

    implementation should leverage existing support code for mTLS credentials and UNIX socket proxying.

-3. After the implementation has received enough use to consider stable, rename the flag to `--remote_downloader`.
+3. After the implementation has received enough use to be considered stable, rename the flag to `--remote_downloader`.

 ## Backward-compatibility